elewites/AppClient/README.md

 Once cloned run `npm install`

+At this point you have two points
-Checkout into the `develop` branch.
-This is important if you will run the server locally as it updates the endpoints to the local server.
-You have two options, either stay in `main` branch and run the frontend locally and the use the deployed server or run both locally (checkout the AppServer repo below for instructions on urnning server locally).
+1. Checkout into the `develop` branch.
+This is important if you will run the server locally as the `develop` branch has the endpoints that communicate with the local server.

-Then run `npm start` to start the application

-In order for application to work properly on your local machine the RESTful API must be running.

-Check out the [REST API](https://github.com/elewites/AppServer) for instructions on spinning up the server locally
+- Check out the [REST API](https://github.com/elewites/AppServer) for instructions on spinning up the server locally

+2. Stay in `main` branch and run the frontend locally and the use the deployed server with the frontend running locally.

+After this, run `npm start` to start the application regardless of the option chosen above

-Once the server is running properly the application should look like this:
+If you have done everything correctly (server is running properly) the application should look like this:

 <img width="931" alt="image" src="https://user-images.githubusercontent.com/69447634/236649554-c3c7d2d6-19cd-49c9-93ba-a38b0be1092d.png">